 Can I enable NordVPN on Linux Beta on my Chromebook?

 Yes, if you enable Linux Beta, you can install NordVPN’s Linux client and manage connections from the terminal.
 This is a more advanced option and may require manual updates and commands.
+Does a vpn affect your mobile hotspot lets break it down 2026

 Will NordVPN’s Kill Switch protect me if the VPN drops on Chrome OS?